M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Profile

-Therefore, we propose a five spacecraft mission.
-Four identical MFOs will be placed in an elliptic orbit in a tetrahedral cartwheel helix formation (\autoref{sec:orbit}).
-Their goal is to investigate the Martian magnetotail and the boundary regions, addressing all primary science objectives of the mission.
-The fifth spacecraft, the \textit{Solar Wind Observatory} (SWO), targets a circular orbit around Mars.
+The fifth spacecraft, the \textit{Solar Wind Observatory} (SWO), targets a circular orbit around Mars (see \autoref{fig:orbit}).
 The SWO will characterize the solar wind properties around Mars during the whole Martian year, thus addressing the secondary science question Q3, which supports addressing the primary science question Q1.
 As a result of the chosen orbit the SWO will spend a part of its orbit in the magnetotail, covering a region similar to the one explored by MAVEN.
-Furthermore, it acts as a data relay for the MFOs to Earth. \autoref{Fig:M5 mission} shows the both the SWO and one MFO in their final configuration at Mars.
+Furthermore, it acts as a data relay for the MFOs to Earth. \autoref{Fig:M5 mission} shows both the SWO and one MFO spacecraft in their final configuration at Mars.